KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

    - node_helper.js: Line 78, Column 22: Read-only global 'stop' should not be modified. (rule: no-global-assign)
    - node_helper.js: Line 95, Column 25: '_stop_id' is assigned a value but never used. (rule: no-unused-vars)
    - node_helper.js: Line 96, Column 29: '_route_id' is assigned a value but never used. (rule: no-unused-vars)
-   - package.json: Line 5, Column 5: Package top-level property "main" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 6, Column 5: Package top-level property "repository" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 10, Column 5: Package top-level property "keywords" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 18, Column 5: Package top-level property "author" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 20, Column 5: Package top-level property "bugs" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 23, Column 5: Package top-level property "homepage" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)

 ### [MMM-TranslatedMessages by ahmedwab](https://github.com/ahmedwab/MMM-TranslatedMessages)